lydialy8/openset_attribution_synthetic_images/README.md

 ## Usage

-### 1. Download trained models for configuration 1 and 3
+### 1. Download trained models for configuration 1 and 3 (all models mentioned in the paper, are available upon request)
 * [Get models from this link](https://drive.google.com/drive/folders/1b8xk1KI1xIgLvtOiwCjSvrePrQoPWTG6?usp=sharing)